 Assigned: Refer to Appendix 1 Reports to: Location: Logistics Section Chief Emergency Coordination Centre Role: Oversee the acquisition and distribution of equipment and personnel for the incident response.
 (Note: this is for equipment and personnel not provided through mutual aid.)
-Responsibilities: Obtain briefing from Logistics Sections Chief Determine charge code for incident Confirm ordering process Assess need for 24 hour staffing Determine scope of supply process Organize and staff unit as appropriate: Consider need for "lead agency" representation in ordering process Consider dividing ordering responsibilities either by discipline or by category (i.e. equipment, personnel, supplies) Response plans - are we expecting more responders?
+Responsibilities: Obtain briefing from Logistics Sections Chief Determine charge code for incident Confirm ordering process Assess need for 24 hour staffing Determine scope of supply process □ Organize and staff unit as appropriate: ○ Consider need for "lead agency" representation in ordering process Consider dividing ordering responsibilities either by discipline or by category (i.e. equipment, personnel, supplies) Response plans - are we expecting more responders?
 Determine ordering parameters, authorities and restrictions.
-Ensure that Unit staff observe ordering system, process and chain of command Establish clearly defined time when the Supply Unit will assume responsibility for ordering.
-This will require close coordination with Operations and Planning staff Confirm process for coordinating contract related activities with the Procurement Unit Confirm process for emergency purchase orders with Finance/ Administration Section Confirm the type/kind and supplies ensure from Resources Unit
+Ensure that Unit staff observe ordering system, process and chair of command assume responsibility for ordering.
+This will require close from Resources Unit

+- coordination with Operations and Planning staff - o Confirm process for coordinating contract related activities with the Procurement Unit - o Confirm process for emergency purchase orders with Finance/ Administration Section - o Confirm the type/kind and quantity of supplies enroute protective equipment [PPE], qualifications, etc.)